ToriLi1210/INFO30005-WebLife-Diabetes-Home/README.md

 Team meeting (2022/3/5)
 -everyone read the business requirment
--create a draft version for patient and doctor
+-dicuss what section, what function we need
+-everyone should have a brief version of Diabetes@Home before next meeting

+Team meeting (2022/3/9)
+-dicuss the detail
--create a prototype in Adobe XD
+-create prototype
+-How we build the static website :'About Us','About Diabetes' -have a draft version

 Team meeting (2022/3/10)
--edit prototype after get response from the tutor -upload version 1
+-edit prototype after get response from the tutor -upload version 1 into github

 Team meeting (2022/3/13)
+-discuss the detial
--upload version 2
+-upload version 2 into github